-It was conventionally believed that a well written book will find its readers and succeed.
+It was conventionally believed that a well-written book would find its readers and succeed.
 However, nothing can be further from the truth.
-Marketing a book and generating awareness about it amongst its target audience is crucial and without it even an excellent book is doomed to obscurity.
-Marketing is therefore not a dirty word but a crucial ingredient for success of the book and successful authors have understood this truth.
+Marketing a book and generating awareness amongst its target audience is crucial, without it even an excellent book is doomed to obscurity.
+Marketing is, therefore, not a dirty word but a vital ingredient for the success of the book and successful authors have understood this truth.

 The path chosen for How to promote a book and become a successful author are varied, as evident from the case studies which follow:

-For bringing out the first ever crowd-sourced love story, Doublemint Mints collaborated with author Durjoy Datta for an innovative campaign #StartSomethingNew.
-The author tweeted one line every day and people were invited to share their pictures which brought the featured lines alive.
+For bringing out the first-ever crowd-sourced love story, Doublemint Mints collaborated with author Durjoy Datta for an innovative campaign, #StartSomethingNew.
+The author tweeted one line daily, and people were invited to share their pictures, bringing the featured lines alive.
 Winning entries were featured in the book curated by the author.

-Amish’s Shiva Trilogy is one of the fastest selling book series in the history of Indian publishing.
-2.2 million copies were printed and over Rs 60 crore in sales was realised.
-He best exemplifies the fact that a well-written book which is well marketed can become a winner and the author becomes a successful author.
-For the next Ramchandra series about Lord Ram starting with the Scion of Ikshvaku, the author was twitterviewed (Twitter interview) by Karan Johar.
-This was followed by the book launch and the release of the trailer of the book on YouTube.
+Amish’s Shiva Trilogy is one of the fastest-selling book series in the history of Indian publishing.
+2.2 million copies were printed, and over Rs 60 crore in sales was realised.
+He best exemplifies that a well-written, well-marketed book can become a winner and the author becomes a successful author.
+For the next Ramchandra series about Lord Ram, starting with the Scion of Ikshvaku, the author was twitterviewed (Twitter interview) by Karan Johar.
+This was followed by the book launch and the release of the book’s trailer on YouTube.

 After the success of Shiva Trilogy, Amish Tripathi launched the Ramchandra series with a well thought marketing plan.
 Karan Johar twitterviewed (Twitter interview) the author, which was followed by a grand book launch.
-The highlight of the launch was the thrilling book trailer released on Youtube that showcased a preview of the plot.
+The highlight of the launch was the thrilling book trailer released on Youtube that showcased a plot preview.

 To promote a book a book host live launch events

 Harry Potter’s midnight launch parties thrilled millions of fans across the globe.
 The countdown to the midnight party is as exciting as the novel.
 This tradition has been followed for all launches of the Harry Potter books, involving trivia, games, giveaways and many other activities.